devgeniem/wp-project/README.md

 (This assumes it's a Geniem project.
 For other projects you need to also replace all the secrets as documented by Google)

 To enable a build pipeline, do following:
-1. Replace Kontena stack name in the yaml files
+1. Replace KONTENA_STACK_NAME and IMAGE_NAME in the yaml files
 2. Uncomment webpack/phpcs/integration test steps as needed
   - Integration tests is still work in progress
   - Configure them in `tests/` if enabling